 3. Can you give a recent example from a project?

-Jan Ståhlberg is co-owner, Chairman of The Board, Senior Communication Advisor, Media Strategist and PR consultant at InformationsCompagniet.
-Jan is trained in communications and educational science at Stockholm University, and has worked within communication since the mid 1970s.
+Jan Ståhlberg is owner, Chairman of The Board, Senior Communication Advisor, Media Strategist and PR consultant at InformationsCompagniet.
+Jan is trained in communications and educational science at Stockholm University, and has worked within communications industry since the mid 1970s.

 InformationsCompagniet are specialists in helping companies and organizations create long-term communication strategies and to implement those through a variety of activities and services including professional PR, communication and event support.
 Our aim is to strengthen our clients’ brands and contribute to the development, growth and improved performance.
 Our customers include both Swedish and international companies and organizations.
 Through our international partners in GlobalCom PR Network, we effectively work with public relations and communication partners outside of Sweden.
 Our Credo – Experience Quality Result.